KadinTucker/CivInspired/Rulebook/city.md

 - The amount of excess food and materials in the city;
 - The diversity of luxury resources in the city;
 - The culture of the city.

+The first two points—the number of workable slots and excess food and materials—are called *potential*, and the second two points are called *favour*.

 #### Passive Migration